-How we did it: We've used Atlas Obscura a number of times and featured unique sites in our YouTube videos over the years.
+How we did it: We first came across Atlas Obscura during our month in Lviv, Ukraine and have since used it so many times featuring unique sites in many of our YouTube videos over the years.
 Some of the places we've learned about and visited include Ireland Park (Toronto), Liban Quarry (Krakow), the Mummy Museum (Guanajuato) and even an island full of rabbits in Japan (Okunoshima).

 How we did it: When planning for our Japan trip, I honestly felt so overwhelmed and didn't know where to start.
 I knew about Tokyo and Kyoto but wanted to include other stops on our itinerary that were less touristy.
 That's when I started looking at group travel itineraries in Japan to research where the expensive tours were stopping.
 I couldn't find an affordable option that included both Okinawa and Hiroshima so I decided to plan it myself.
 Once I had an idea of the main hubs listed in the packaged tours, I planned for day trips from those hubs and booked local transportation between each city.